-1 Introduction1
+9.1 Introduction1

-Several strands of work in prosodic theory have recently converged on a number of common themes, from different directions.
-Selkirk (2009) (see also Elfner 2012) has developed a vastly simplified approach to the syntax-prosody mapping which distinguishes only three levels (word, phrase, and clause), and syntactic constituents are systematically made to correspond to phonological domains ("Match Theory").
+Several strands of work in prosodic theory have recently converged around a number of common themes, from different directions, Selkirk (2009) (see also Elfner 2012) has developed a vastly simplified approach to the syntax-prosody mapping that distinguishes only three levels (word, phrase, and clause), and syntactic constituents are systematically made to correspond to phonological domains (Match Theory).
 In an independent line of research, a long string of papers reaching back into the 1980s has convincingly demonstrated that recursive structures are by no means an exclusive property of syntax, but also play a crucial role in phonology.
-Even though at variance with Strict Layering (Selkirk 1984, Nespor and Vogel 1986), the empirical existence of recursive prosody is undeniable, as first demonstrated by Ladd 1986, 1988, whose findings have been corroborated by Kubozono 1988, 1989, Schreuder and Gilbers 2004, Gussenhoven 2005, Wagner 2005, 2010, Schreuder 2006, Kabak and Revithiadou 2009, Ito and Mester 2009b, Féry 2010, van der Hulst 2010, to name a few, undermining a central tenet of orthodox prosodic hierarchy theory that supposedly sets phonology apart from syntax.
-Building on these empirical findings, Ito and Mester (2007, 2009a, 2013) have gone on to argue that, beyond its sheer existence, prosodic recursion allows for a vast, and much-needed, simplification in the inventory of prosodic categories themselves.
-The empirically necessary subcategories that the data of individual languages often seem to demand (such as the minor vs. the major phonological phrase of Japanese, long established under these names since McCawley 1968, and rechristened into "accentual" vs. "intermediate phrase" by Pierrehumbert and Beckman 1988) are not separate categories each existing on its own in some (or all?) languages, but are rather instances of a single recursively deployed basic category.
-These results are very much in harmony with central ideas in Match Theory, and recent work (Selkirk 2011, Ishihara 2014) has successfully connected the two theories into a larger framework.
+Even though at variance with strict layering (Selkirk 1984; Nespor and Vogel 1986), the empirical existence of recursive prosody is undeniable, as first demonstrated by Ladd (1986, 1988), whose findings have been corroborated by Kubozono (1989, 1993,) Schreuder and Gilbers (2004), Gussenhoven (2005), Wagner (2005, 2010), Schreuder (2006), Kabak and Revithiadou (2009), Ito and Mester (2009b), Féry (2010), and van der Hulst (2010), to name a few, undermining a central tenet of orthodox prosodic hierarchy theory that supposedly sets phonology apart from syntax.
+Building on these empirical findings.
+Ito and Mester (2007, 2009a, 2013) have gone on to argue that, beyond its sheer existence, prosodic recursion allows for a vast, and much-needed, simplification in the inventory of prosodic categories themselves.
+The empirically necessary subcategories that the data of individual languages often seem to demand (such as the minor versus the major phonological phrase of Japanese, long established under these names since McCawley (1968), and rechristened into "accentual" versus "intermediate phrase" by Pierrehumbert and Beckman (1988)) are not separate categories, each existing on its own in some (or all?) language(s), but are rather instances of a single recursively deployed basic category.
+These results are very much in harmony with central ideas in Match Theory, and recent work (Selkirk 2011; Ishihara 2014) has successfully connected the two theories into a larger framework.

-One of the hallmarks of Match Theory is the idea that the main force interfering with syntax-prosody isomorphism is not some kind of non-isomorphic mapping algorithm flattening out the structure, as first contemplated in SPE (Chomsky and Halle 1968:372) and more fully worked out in later proposals, such as the edge-based theory built on one-sided alignment (Selkirk 1986).
-It is rather the effect of genuine phonological wellformedness constraints on prosodic structure: Whenever such constraints dominate a MATCH constraint, prosodic structure is forced to diverge from its syntactic model, often in significant ways.
-A large part of the explanation of syntax-prosody mismatches, then, lies in the precise content of these wellformedness constraints that conflict with the entailments of isomorphism.
+One of the hallmarks of Match Theory is the idea that the main force interfering with syntax-prosody isomorphism is not some kind of non-isomorphic mapping algorithm flattening out the structure, as first contemplated in the Sound Pattern of English (Chomsky and Halle 1968: 372) and more fully worked out in later proposals, such as the edge-based theory built on one-sided alignment (Selkirk 1986).
+It is rather the effect of genuine phonological well formedness constraints on prosodic structure: Whenever such constraints dominate a MATCH constraint, prosodic structure is forced to diverge from its syntactic model, often in significant ways.
+A large part of the explanation of syntax-prosody mismatches, then, lies in the precise content of these well-formedness constraints that conflict with the entailments of isomorphism.

-We will here survey four types of constraints that interact with MATCH constraints in this way: NoLapse (against tonal lapses, see Ito and Mester 2013), EQUALSISTERS (against sister nodes in prosodic trees of different levels in the prosodic hierarchy, see Myrberg 2013), and constraints enforcing binary branching in prosodic trees, both minimally (BINMIN) and maximally (BINMAX), which have been widely discussed in the literature.
+We will here survey four types of constraints that interact with MATCH constraints in this way: NoLAPSE (against tonal lapses, see Ito and Mester 2013), EQUALSISTERS (against sister nodes in prosodic trees of different levels in the prosodic hierarchy, see Myrberg 2013), and constraints enforcing binary branching in prosodic trees, both minimally (BINMIN) and maximally (BINMAX), which have been widely discussed in the literature.

-The goal of this paper is to cast a critical eye on the way these kinds of prosodic constraints interact with MATCH constraints in recent work in prosodic theory, our own included, and to isolate a number of issues that are in need of deeper investigation.
-We restrict ourselves to work within optimality-theoretic phonology (OT, see Prince and Smolensky

-1993), and will make concrete proposals and conjectures at various junctures, identifying problem areas along the way.
+The goal of this chapter is to cast a critical eye on the way these kinds of prosodic constraints interact with MATCH constraints in recent work in prosodic theory, our own included, and to isolate a number of issues that are in need of deeper investigation.
+We restrict ourselves to work within optimality-theoretic phonology (OT; see Prince and Smolensky 2004), and will make concrete proposals and conjectures at various junctures, identifying problem areas along the way.